Foreign spouses of Israeli citizens or permanent residents

 Summary – Contact an attorney who specializes in emigration to Israel:

-The law office of Cohen, Decker, Pex, Brosh specializes in immigration and legal status in Israel.
+Our law office specializes in immigration and legal status in Israel.
 At any given time, we represent hundreds of couples who seek to obtain legal status for foreign spouses with the Population Authority.
 We will be happy to answer any questions or provide clarification regarding the above issues.

 To make an appointment with an expert immigration lawyer, you are invited to contact us.